MikMakQT/Lunchbot/README.md

 ## Scraping

 ### Where to find / principle
-The scraping happens in the ruokapaikat.py file where the script uses the URL of the website as shown in the example below to find the correct page.
+The scraping happens in the ruokapaikat.py file where the script uses the URL of the website as shown in the first example below.
+Then the script searches the classes and elements using given parameters.
-Then the script searches the classes and elements using given parameters, in example as shown below the script searches classes named "item" and within these classes scrapes elements given the "div" parameter.
+The parameters given differ page to page.
+Therefore parameters that work for "lounaat.info" might not work for another page.

 ### Changing the URL
 Put websites URL you wanna scrape the information inside the ''\